|DETAILED STATEMENT OF THE PROPOSAL

 Since the defining feature of the historic development zone is the new towns, it is worth taking a moment to discuss some of the practical issues involved in constructing them.
 Three questions appear particularly important: (1) How do we keep the towns authentic enough to be attractive to visitors?
 (2) How do we keep them diverse enough in their architecture to look like real places?
 And most important of all, (3) How do we ensure that the towns are practical to construct and economically viable?

-1. Authenticity – Authenticity will be one challenge to the developer’s imagination, but it may be relatively easy to solve.
+1. Authenticity – Authenticity will be a challenge to the developer’s imagination, but it may be relatively easy to solve.
 Nothing will make the towns genuinely old, of course, but their look and feel can be convincing if architects work from a portfolio of authentic period materials and design elements, which can then be combined in novel ways.
 Similarly, the overall plans for each town can be laid out using period principles of community design.

 There is a risk that too much attention to the letter of authenticity could kill the spirit – that the towns would end up with a polished, artificial perfection quite unlike real places.
 This can be avoided by encouraging some of the grittier elements of “authentic” design, including non-professional architecture and even the use of some secondhand or shoddy materials.
 It can also be avoided by encouraging some individualized, divergent modifications of properties in the hands of different owners.